| || |

 [Truchet and Types]

+James Mosley (born 1935) is a retired librarian and historian who specialized in the history of printing and type design.
 From 1958 until 1999, Mosley was librarian of St Bride Printing Library, London.
-He is Visiting Professor in the Department of Typography and Graphic Communication at the University of Reading, UK, 1964-present.
+He was lecturer and professor in the Department of Typography and Graphic Communication at the University of Reading, UK, 1964-present.
 He was a founding member of the Printing Historical Society and the first editor of its Journal.
 He is currently a faculty member in the Rare Book School, University of Virginia, Charlottesville, and in the Ecole de l'Institut d'histoire du livre, Lyon.
 He is a Senior Research Fellow in the Institute of English Studies, University of London.
 A specialist of type history from 1400 until today, he has written many articles, including "Les caractères de l'Imprimerie Royale" in "Le romain du roi: la typographie au service de l'état, 1702-2002" (2002, Lyon: Musée de l'Imprimerie).
-Among his recent writings are studies of the Italian 16th-century calligrapher Giovan Francesco Cresci, the origins in England of the modern sans serif letter, and notes to a facsimile edition of the Manuel typographique (17646) of Fournier le jeune.
+Among his recent writings are studies of the Italian 16th-century calligrapher Giovan Francesco Cresci, the origins in England of the modern sans serif letter, and notes to a facsimile edition of the Manuel typographique (1746) of Fournier le jeune.
 Speaker at ATypI 2007 in Brighton.
 He has a blog.
 At ATypI 2010 in Dublin, he spoke about the types of the Proclamation of the Irish Republic.
-Pic.
 [Google]

 Jean Baptiste Allais de Beaulieu